typst/packages/packages/preview/touying-flow/1.0.0/theme.typ

   )
 })

-/// Touying dewdrop theme.
+/// Touying flow theme.
 ///
 /// Example:
 ///
 /// ```typst
-/// #show: dewdrop-theme.with(aspect-ratio: "16-9", config-colors(primary: blue))`
+/// #show: flow-theme.with(aspect-ratio: "16-9", config-colors(primary: blue))`
 /// ```
 ///
 /// - `aspect-ratio` is the aspect ratio of the slides.
 Default is `16-9`.